Harold Ramirez Preview, Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks second in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays have a 3.76 team ERA that ranks second across all MLB pitching staffs.
+- The Blue Jays have a 3.76 team ERA that ranks second among all MLB pitching staffs.

-- His most recent time out was on Sunday against the Tampa Bay Rays, when the left-hander tossed four innings, surrendering three earned runs while giving up nine hits.
+- The lefty's last appearance came on Saturday against the Tampa Bay Rays, when he tossed 4 1/3 innings, surrendering five earned runs while allowing seven hits.

+- The 36-year-old has put up an ERA of 3.31, with 6.8 strikeouts per nine innings, in 10 games this season.
+Opponents have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.